 In the modern DevOps framework, security has shifted to the left and Application Security Testing (AST) techniques like DAST have become even more important.
 The latest Forrester reports indicate that application weaknesses and software vulnerabilities are the most common attack methods, and businesses fall victim to ransomware every 11 seconds.

 Further, modern-day businesses are consistently grappling with fast-paced development and industry disruptions.
-Hence, DAST emerges as a powerful tool to perform thorough and dynamic scans on the application codes while it is running.
+Hence, DAST security emerges as a powerful tool to perform thorough and dast testing on the application codes while it is running.

 It is extremely good at identifying a number of external issues and vulnerabilities from the OWASP’s top ten list, such as injection errors, path traversal, cross-site scripting, insecure server configuration, etc.

 Here, we discuss various DAST technologies at length and explore how Appknox emerges as the most comprehensive DAST solution for all businesses.

 Security vs Development

 The security teams and development teams have been at loggerheads since time immemorial.
 While DevOps garnered all the popularity and acclaim because of its "agility, speed and its responsive nature", the security guys have not been exactly happy about that.